MassiveAttack

 Squarepusher Port Rhombus EP

-Squarepusher Venus No. 17 EP
+Squarepusher Venus No. 17

-Stars Of The Lid And Their Refinement Of The Decline
+Stars of the Lid And Their Refinement Of The Decline

 Stone Temple Pilots Core